matomo-org/developer-documentation/docs/3.x/generated/Piwik/Plugin/Dimension/VisitDimension.md

 #### Signature

-- It does not return anything.
+- It returns a `string` value.

 <a name="getrequiredvisitfields" id="getrequiredvisitfields"></a>
 <a name="getRequiredVisitFields" id="getRequiredVisitFields"></a>
 ### `getRequiredVisitFields()`

 Sometimes you may want to make sure another dimension is executed before your dimension so you can persist this dimensions' value depending on the value of other dimensions.
 You can do this by defining an array of dimension names.
 If you access any value of any other column within your events, you should require them here.

 Otherwise those values may not be available.

 #### Signature